mdresch/requirements-gathering-agent/docs/STEPS-TO-IMPLEMENT-NEW-DOCS.md

 ### 1.1 Define Document Category

-First, determine which category your new document belongs to:
+First, determine which category your new document belongs to.
+The main categories are:

 - **Core Analysis**: Project summaries, context analysis, metadata
 - **Management Plans**: Risk, scope, quality, communication plans
 - **Planning Artifacts**: WBS, schedules, resource planning
 - **Technical Analysis**: Architecture, technical requirements, APIs
 - **Stakeholder Management**: Registers, communication matrices
-- **Strategic Statements**: Vision, mission, objectives
+- **Strategic Statements**: Vision, mission, objectives, project purpose, mission/vision/core values

+> **Tip:**
+> The list of categories is defined in the codebase (see `src/modules/documentGenerator/generationTasks.ts` and related config).
+If you add a new category, update the relevant configuration and documentation to ensure it is recognized by the generator and CLI.

+---

 ### 1.2 Document Specification

-Create a specification for your new document:
+Create a specification for your new document.
+Use the following interface as a guide:

 ```typescript
 interface NewDocumentSpec {